0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 ### Fiona

+!({{ site.baseurl }}/assets/images/2023/fiona.png)

 INT.
 FIONA'S STUDY, PEAK 81, HONG KONG - DAY

 We see FIONA, an 6-year-old girl, sitting at a desk with MISS TEQUILA, an au pair.
-MISS TEQUILA is holding a picture of a pizza.
+MISS TEQUILA is holding a colouring book with the picture of a pizza.
 MISS TEQUILA immigrated to Hong Kong 10 years ago after finishing high school.
 She recently spent 6 months getting trained and certified as a curriculum delivery person (CDP) by EduNation.
 She is wearing a earphone and has an EduBot installed on her phone.

 MISS TEQUILA
 (in a gentle voice)